SimonSiefke/gradle-java-example/kmeans/src/main/java/kmeans/hamerly/README.md

 Hamerly's Algorithm tries to optimize Lloyd's Algorithm by using pruning techniques to skip distance calculations and increase performance, while yielding the same results as Lloyd's Algorithm in the end and also after each iteration.
 It also needs the same number of iterations to converge.

-1. The first pruning technique uses N upper bounds and N lower bounds (1 for each data point).
+1. The first pruning technique uses N upper bounds (1 for each data point) and N lower bounds (1 for each data point).
 For each point is the upper bound the distance that the currently assigned center is maximally away.
 The lower bound is the distance that the second closest center is minimally away.
-If the second closest center (lower bound) is minimally further away than the closest center is maximally away (upper bound) we know that the point keeps its assigned center and we don't need to compute the distance to any other center.
+If the second closest center for a point (lower bound) is minimally further away than the closest center is maximally away (upper bound) we know that the point keeps its assigned center and we don't need to compute the distance to any other center.
 2. The second pruning technique uses the hyperplane distance between 2 cluster centers: Let x be a data point, c its assigned center and u the upper bound from x to c.
 If the distance from c to every other cluster center is at least two times u then we know that every other cluster center cannot be closer to x than c.
 Thus, the point keeps its assigned center and we don't need to compute the distance to any other center.

 ## Variables: